 Research in this area is still new and there is a lot more to learn about the affects gut bacteria has on your mood!

-What are the Words Foods for Your Gut?
+What are the Worst Foods for Your Gut?

 By this point, we hope you realize just how important it is to take care of your gut.
 When it comes to caring for it, the easiest thing you can do is avoid over-consumption of the following: